SMALL PHONE

 Umbrella liability

-While most claims are covered by your general liability insurance policy, certain incidents or lawsuits may be so severe they deplete the limits of your main coverage.
+While many claims are covered by your general liability insurance policy, certain incidents or lawsuits may be so severe they deplete the limits of your primary coverage.
 Umbrella liability coverage provides an extra layer of coverage that can help protect your business in the event of a catastrophic liability loss or a large judgment against you or your company.

 Are you properly insured?